Monastery of Saint Anthony: The Medieval Church of St. Anthony

 This church dates back to the 12th century and has a central sanctuary with a very small apse, two lateral sanctuaries, and a small choir.
 The nave has two bays with two large domes and a wide arch between them.
 Most of the church's walls and domes are covered with frescos.
 There is a small sanctuary dedicated to the four beasts of the Apocalypse in the southwestern corner, and their representations are depicted on the walls.
 The soffit of the arch above the door is decorated with a scene of Christ in mandorla flanked by busts of the twelve apostles.
 This is the oldest painting in the church, and dates from the 7th century.
 A figure of a decorated cross is in the apse.
 The body of St. Justus the monk is kept in a passage along the outer southern wall that connects to the adjoining Church of the Apostles.

 The Church of the Apostles

-This church, dedicated to the saints Peter and Paul, was renovated in 1772 CE by the Copt Lutfallah Shaker.
+This church, dedicated to the saints Peter and Paul, was renovated in 1772 AD by the Copt Lutfallah Shaker.
 The church has twelve domes.
 Nine of the domes roof the nave and the other three are over the sanctuaries, which are characterized by inlaid wooden screens.
 In 2005, the monks' cells dating to the 4th century – the oldest ever found – were discovered beneath the Church of the Apostles.